evarga/nfrs-guide/README.md

 # Specification of NFRs
 Testability of requirements (both functional and non-functional) entails writing them down in quantifiable manner.
 Otherwise, there is no way to know whether something is achieved or not.
 The biggest difference between functional and non-functional requirements is that a well-written functional requirement is relatively straightforward to test.
 On the other hand, NFRs require observation, inspection, and analysis for verification besides being adequately described.

+Dealing with NFRs is also a sort of risk management endeavor.
+The more precise the NFRs are, the less risk there is that the system will not meet the expectations.
+The chapter [Embracing Risk](https://sre.google/sre-book/embracing-risk/) is a superb reference to read for understanding a connection with risks.
+Furthermore, it introduces the notion of an _error budget_ that is an indispensable concept in protecting against violations of agreements with customers (known as SLAs, elaborated in more detail later in this document).

 ## Planguage
 Let us go back to our earlier example of a performance related requirement, quoted here for the sake of completeness:
 > _Response time should be less than 1 second to display or refresh a webpage with order items_.